Trustpilot

 It is strongly recommended that you are vaccinated against Hepatitis A and B, rabies and tuberculosis.
 These are entirely optional (at your own risk) as these diseases do occur in Thailand but have not occurred at the centre.
 Please follow your doctor’s advice.

-For any more information, including entry requirements related to Covid-19, please see the Fit for Travel website or the UK government’s travel advice page for Thailand.
+For any more information, including entry requirements please see the Fit for Travel website or the UK government’s travel advice page for Thailand.

-The sanctuary is about 20 minutes from the tourist towns of Cha Am and Hua Hin.
+The sanctuary is about 20 -30 minutes from the tourist towns of Cha Am and Hua Hin.
 They are beautiful and used to having tourists frequent them.
-Please be aware this is a Buddhist country and you should not have too much flesh on show!
+Please be aware this is a Buddhist country and you will need to cover your shoulders and upper thighs when entering holy places.

 Thailand is 7 hours ahead of GMT (GMT+7)